Q. What type of student enjoys USAT the most?

 A. Teachers, principals, parents and other volunteers all serve as USAT coaches.
 Programs are almost exclusively run through school districts, although certain other groups, such as after-school programs, magnet programs, and parent groups, sponsor teams.
 A Training Tape and Materials are available to help coaches become familiar with the program.
 All Meets are hosted by experienced USAT coaches, who use the official Program Manual rules and forms.

 Q. How can I get USAT started in my area?

-A. Host an Invitational Meet!
+A. Start a team or host an Invitational Meet!
 Everything comes in a kit from the National Office, so pick a date, invite colleagues from neighboring districts to bring teams, and watch students bloom as they wend their way through this mental footrace!
 Visit the About page for contact information or you can download an Invitational Interest form.

 Q. Where can I find practice materials?

 A. There are descriptions on the Three Events page of MindSprints, Face-Off and P.A.R.T.Y. in a box, Samples of Events and the S-C-A-M-P-E-R Sheet are available to download.
 Throughout the season you can also read our blog that will provide more tips for coaches and students.

 Additionally, almost any game or learning activity can be modified to become an Academic Triathlon challenge in the hands of a creative coach!
 Students gain from shared game-playing experiences, and team-building is important to the success of the team.
 Also, teams that get along and practice positive assertions usually score better than those teams who are not as experienced in brainstorming techniques.
 To help your students and coaches prepare, we will post brain-storming prompts throughout the season on our Facebook page.
 You can receive these updates by clicking “Like” on the right sidebar.

 Q. What about the element of competition in learning?